Skip to main content

 View the topology labels on GPU nodes with the following command:

-The lower the tier level shared by two nodes, the better the expected communication performance between them.
+The following labels can be present on GPU nodes: The lower the tier level shared by two nodes, the better the expected communication performance between them.
 For example, two nodes with the same topology.nebius.com/tier-1 value are expected to be closer to each other than two nodes that only share the same topology.nebius.com/tier-2 value.

 Example output